assem16399/recipes_with_gen_ai_flutter/README.md

 # Requirements:
 ### Functional
   - Sending User Pormpt to GEMINI API to Generate a recipe.
+  - Allowing the user to add images of ingredients they have with the prompt
   - Displaying the recipe.

 # Decisions